seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part25-Art-of-Managing-Complexity.md

 ### Dependency Inversion Principle

-High-level modules should not depend on low-level details.
-Both should depend on abstractions.
+High-level modules should depend on abstractions, not concrete details.

 **Bad:**